 What will happen if something goes wrong when using a PPV Fan?
 Decades of experience have taught us that things DO go wrong on-scene, so Ventry® PPV Fans are engineered to be fail-safe.
 Propeller safety is of utmost importance (see demo video).
 Most of our customers who cite safety as their primary reason for choosing our fans have already had a close-call with another brand.
 We encourage everyone to consider safety BEFORE it becomes personal.

 Question how manufacturers determine their CFM values!

 Consider the air volume you get per horse of engine power.
 Excess horsepower is used to compensate for inefficient propellers.
-With Ventry Fans, you get more air using lower horsepower motors, so you save weight, size, carbon monoxide, noise and money.
+With Ventry Fans, you get more air using lower horsepower motors, saving you weight, size, carbon monoxide, noise and money.
 (Note this warning about PPV Fan comparison and hp.)

 Get as large a fan as you can, based on space and personnel.
 More air is always better than less when it comes to ventilation.
 If you have the space and manpower, we always recommend going with the largest fan possible; however, it must fit in the truck.
 Check dimensions and compare similar-sized fans.
 All Ventry Fans are small enough to be operated by one person and offer the air volume of much larger fans.

 Especially when pondering price, consider a fan’s value (what you get for the money!) and prioritize air volume over horsepower.

 Specifically, calculate how much the output costs you and ignore the horsepower.
 Simply divide the fan price by its output (price divided by cubic feet per minute in specs).
 Air volume is what you need from a ventilation fan, not a big motor!
 With some manufacturers, higher horsepower does not always directly correlate to higher output.